usvotefoundation/deadlines-calculator/README.md

 # US Vote Deadlines Calculator
 ##### Built in January 2021 by Jalia Evans

-\
+&nbsp;

 ## Documentation/Use Case Notes
 ### Committing code
 * If you’ve just committed code to the GitHub, wait 5-10 minutes to make sure the live site has finished the build and deployed again.
 You can check the progress in the Amplify Console App’s Hosting Environment.
 * If you’re having issues, read the build logs.
-\
+&nbsp;
 ### Data Entry Notes
 * Stop using “same” when entering information.
 Copy and paste the content if it’s the same.
 * If you’re going to format a spreadsheet for entering into the database, follow the formatting of the “Database-Friendly” directions to clean the data.
 It is not a lot of work and requires no programming experience.
 * Make sure that each row in the spreadsheet has the state’s name.
 The row needs to have the state name because each row is entered into the database one by one.
 * Update BOTH the GoogleSheets page and the calculator when you’re looking to update information.
 The GoogleSheet is a good backup for the calculator in case Amplify or DynamoDB lose support, and the database is a good backup in case the GoogleSheet is compromised.
-\
+&nbsp;
 ### AWS Amplify Console / DynamoDB
 * Front End of Amplify is in N. Virginia, back end (DynamoDB) Is in N. Virginia
 * Database table name: State-f2jbkneporaojpugeuji4qit5u-staging
-\
+&nbsp;
 ### Database Backup
-* To download backup of database, you go to the dynamoDB database table
+* To download backup of database, you go to the dynamoDB database table: State-f2jbkneporaojpugeuji4qit5u-staging
-State-f2jbkneporaojpugeuji4qit5u-staging
 	1. Use sidebar to go to ‘Explore Items’
 	2. Open the dropdown that says “Scan/Query items”.
 It will show text above the database items that will tell you if all of the items are loaded yet.
 Click “Retrieve Next Page” until the text disappears.
 Now you will have all of the items in the database ready for download.
 	3. Go to actions and press “download results to CSV”